WildMeOrg/Wildbook/.github/pull_request_template.md

 [Plain-text summary description of the solution.
-Include any model updates, new or edited functions, significant changes to UX, etc]
+Include any class updates, new or edited functions, significant changes to UX, etc]

 PR fixes #[REPLACE WITH ISSUE NUMBER]